timbrinson/FloraCatalog/docs/Notes and To Do.md

 Use  "strictly adhere to the XML format required by the system."
 To successful stream file updates.
 Otherwise they show up in the Code assistant.

+When the AI halucinates a previous state say "If I hallucinate, simply saying "Look at the file content provided".
+This get it to weight the actual file contents over the generalized memory from the AI system from recent conversations.

 Current code fixes:

 needing to restore to older versions then reapply.